$B_s \rightarrow D_s^*$ Form Factors for the full $q^2$ range from Lattice QCD: Lattice Calculation

 \section{Lattice Calculation}

 As with previous heavy-HISQ calculations of semileptonic form factors involving $b\rightarrow c$ transitions, e.g.~\cite{Harrison:2020gvo,EuanBsDs}, we work with the heavy meson at rest and give momentum to the charm quark.
 We use a range of heavy quark masses $m_h$ between the charm and physical bottom quark mass, on ensembles with a range of lattice spacings between $0.09~\mathrm{fm}$ and $0.045~\mathrm{fm}$.
 We use the the second generation $N_f=2+1+1$ MILC ensembles which include light, strange and charm HISQ sea quarks \cite{PhysRevD.87.054505,PhysRevD.82.074501}.
-The details of these ensembles, together with the number of configurations we use, are given in Table\ref{lattdets}.
+The details of these ensembles, together with the number of configurations we use, are given in Table~\ref{lattdets}.

 On the finest lattices with $a\approx 0.045\mathrm{fm}$ we are able to reach very near to the physical $b$ mass.
-The heavy quark masses we use, together with the charm and strange quark valence masses, are given in Table\ref{masses}.
+The heavy quark masses we use, together with the charm and strange quark valence masses, are given in Table~\ref{masses}.

 Note that in this section, for notational simplicity, we consider the matrix elements in terms of continuum current operators.
-The nonperturbative renormalisation of our lattice current operators is discussed in Section~\ref{sec:renorm}, where, as in~\cite{Harrison:2020gvo}, we use the values computed in~\cite{EuanBsDs} and~\cite{EuanBsDsstar}.
-Following~\cite{Harrison:2020gvo} we calculate, for general choices $\nu$ and $\Gamma$ of $D_s^*$ polarisation and current operator respectively, the correlation functions
+The nonperturbative renormalisation of our lattice current operators is discussed in Section~\ref{sec:renorm}, where we use the values computed in~\cite{EuanBsDs} and~\cite{EuanBsDsstar}.
+We calculate, for general choices of current operator $J=\bar{c}\Gamma h$ and $D_s^*$ interpolating operator $\bar{c}\gamma^\nu s$, the correlation functions